datamonsters10/Term-Project-Data-Science/README.md

 # Term-Project-Data-Science
 The best term project there will ever be.
-One Paragraph of project description goes here

 ## Motivation for this project

 When we started this project we were curious about how fair were the votations for the Baseball Hall of Fame.
 With this concept in mind we started gathering data and adjusting it for further analysis.
 We then perform multiple types of analysis such as: hypothesis testing, prediction (regression) analysis, classification,  time-series analysis, clustering, and finally verified them.
 We will present the conslusion that we found in this file.

 ### Prerequisites
+This project was made in the R language, utilizing RStudio.

-The Libraries that are require for the R project to work are:
+The Libraries that are require for this R project to properly run are:

 ```
 library(tidyverse)